nickjmiller/nickjmiller.github.io/_posts/2020-05-30-the-workout-app.md

 categories: news front-end
 ---

-After talking about jQuery sucking [in my last post]({% post_url 2020-05-14-first %}), I decided to make a fully functional "app" that is actually useful, using nothing but vanilla javascript and HTML5.
+In my quarantine boredom, I decided to make a fully functional "app" that is actually useful, using nothing but vanilla javascript and HTML5.
 You can check it out [here](/workout).

 ## The App
 It's a random workout generator, when the page loads it shuffles a list of exercises and pulls the first 5.
 Users can click go and start working out with built in sets and rests.